-Hipparchus (190-120 BC) was the greatest astronomer of ancient times.
-He took astronomy almost as far as it would go before the invention of the telescope.
+Hipparchus (-190 to -120) was the greatest ancient Greek astronomer.
+He took astronomy almost as far as it would go before the invention of the telescope some 1700 years later.

 Ptolemy is more famous but most of his astronomy is warmed-over stuff he got from Hipparchus, whom he called a great “lover of truth”.

-A Greek from Nicaea, Hipparchus lived on the island of Rhodes where he studied the sun, the moon and the stars.
+Hipparchus was born in Nicaea and lived on the island of Rhodes where he studied the Sun, the Moon and the stars.

 The Greeks thought the heavens were perfect and unchanging, so finding a new star was a serious matter.